 If you have an existing X installation, you will be warned that proceeding with this installation will overwrite it.
 Only those things that are part of our standard distribution will be overwritten.
 Other X applications that you may have installed will not be removed.
-Some configuration files may be overwritten though, but the installer should prompt you before doing so.
+Some configuration files may be overwritten though, but the installer should prompt you before doing so and will attempt to backup the existing files first.
 As the opening greeting says, it is strongly recommended that you backup any existing installation before proceeding.
 If you want your old applications to still be there after you've installed, do not do the "backup" by simply renaming your old /usr/X11R6 directory.
 It is better to make a copy of it, and then install over the top of the original one.
 If you run into problems and want to revert to the old installation, you can then delete the overwritten one and copy the saved version back.